 SUBJECT STATUS CREDIT POINT VA COURSE CODE YEAR & SEMESTE : COM ACF E 41072 Aim & Objectives The course aims to provide students with an understanding of the use of the financial statements and to develop skills in the analysis of financial statements for economic decision-making.
 Students will develop expertise in analyzing financial statements for investments, credit, business and management decisions.
 Learning Outcomes Upon completion of this course students should be able to: analyze financial statements from the viewpoints of investors, creditors and management. interpret financial statements and related reports of companies. identify the process that generates accounting numbers and its implications for the quality of those numbers for decision purposes. apply different tools and techniques for assessing a company's performance, such as financial ratios, cash flow analysis and forecasting techniques.
-Course Content Method of Teaching Learning Overview of Financial Statements and Analysis Framework, Financial Reporting & Analysis, Analysis of the Income Statements, Analysis of the Balance Sheet, Analysis of the Cash Flow Statements, Financial Analysis Techniques, Short term liquidity, Forecasting Pro forma Analysis, Capital Structure and solvency, Return on Investment Capital, Profitability analysis, Earning based analysis and valuation &Lectures, Tutorial Sessions, Group Discussions, Case Studies and On-lineLearning Base (LMS).
-Take Home Assignments: Individual or Group; Presentation: Individual or Group Presentations, Quizzes, Mid - Semester and End Semester Examinations Recommended Reading gs - Foster G. (1986), Financial Statement Analysis, Prentice Hall, Englewood Cliffs, New Jersey.
+Course Content Overview of Financial Statements and Analysis Framework, Financial Reporting & Analysis, Analysis of the Income Statements, Analysis of the Balance Sheet, Analysis of the Cash Flow Statements, Financial Analysis Techniques, Short term liquidity, Forecasting Pro forma Analysis, Capital Structure and solvency, Return on Investment Capital, Profitability analysis, Earning based analysis and valuation Method of Teaching Learning &Lectures, Tutorial Sessions, Group Discussions, Case Studies and On-lineLearning Base (LMS).
+Scheme of Evaluation Take Home Assignments: Individual or Group; Presentation: Individual or Group Presentations, Quizzes, Mid - Semester and End Semester Examinations Recommended Reading rs - Foster G. (1986), Financial Statement Analysis, Prentice Hall, Englewood Cliffs, New Jersey.
 Penman, S. H. (2001), Financial Statement Analysis and Security Valuation, McGraw Hill.
-Elliott, B. and Elliott, J. (2002), Financial Accounting and Reporting, London, Pearson Education Bernstein L A, Wild J J (1997), Financial Statement Analysis, Theory Application and Interpretation, McGraw Hill.
+Elliott, B. and Elliott, J. (2002), Financial Accounting and Reporting, London, Pearson Education Bernstein L A, Wild J J (1997), Financial Statement Analysis , Theory Application and Interpretation, McGraw Hill.

-SUBJECT STATUS CREDIT POINT VAI COURSE CODE YEAR & SEMESTEI : COM ACF 42016 Aim & Objectives This course module is designed to enhance the students' practical working skills and create positive attitudes among students for improving their work efficiency and productivity.
+SUBJECT: INTENSHIP IN ACCOUNTING AND FINANCESTATUS: COMPULSORYCREDIT POINT VALUE: 6COURSE CODE: COM ACF 42016YEAR & SEMESTER: FOURTH YEAR / SEMESTER - II Aim & Objectives This course module is designed to enhance the students' practical working skills and create positive attitudes among students for improving their work efficiency and productivity.
 Learning Outcomes Upon completion of this course students should be able to: develop positive attitudes for working in different environments. acquire working skills related to different managerial level jobs. apply theories and gained knowledge in practical problems in the working environment Course Content Each student should complete at least 90 training hours in one of the following fields; Accounting; Finance; Auditing; or any other field approved by the Department of Commerce.
 Method of Training The internship should be undertaken in a public or private Sector organizations approved by the Department of Commerce.
 The Department, the Student and the Trainer shall come into an agreement to carry out the training.
 The students should properly maintain the Training Record Book provided by the Department.
 Scheme of Evaluation The course unit is evaluated by the Evaluation Board (EB) appointed by the Department on the marks (50 % maximum) assigned to the Training Record Book (TRB), marks (25 % maximum) given to the Confidential Evaluation Report (TCER) maintained by the trainer, and marks (25 % maximum) on trainees' individual presentation on the Internship training at the end of the module.